juren53/HST-Metadata/Process/Convert TIFFS to JPEGs.md

 # Convert TIFFs to JPEGs

-This command takes all TiFFs in the current directory
+This command runs against all TiFFs in the current directory

-- scales the image to 800 pixels is the maximum dimension
+- scales the original TIFF image ensuring 800 pixels is the maximum dimension, horizontal or vertical
-- maintains the aspect ratio
+- maintains the aspect ratio of the original image
-- converts and saves the file as a JPEG image
+- converts and saves the image as a JPEG file

 Using a Windows for loop,  this command executes against every TIFF file in the current directory.